Shanti Letter IND

 I am not sure where or how the term “Shanti Letter” originated, but it seems to have become popular among online marketplace sellers as a way to resolve disputes with buyers who claim that an item was not delivered.
 The idea behind the letter is to address the issue in a calm and professional manner, and to gather any additional information that may be needed to resolve the dispute.
 It is likely that individual sellers or small businesses came up with this approach independently, as a way to manage disputes without having to involve legal action or third-party mediation.
 The word “Shanti” is derived from a Hindu word meaning “peace,” it’s used as a term to refer to a letter that aims to resolve a dispute in a peaceful way, rather than escalating it to legal action.

 > +Dear Buyer,+

 > +I am so very sorry to hear that you did not receive your package.
-If we are unable to find it I will, of course, issue a refund.
+If we are unable to find it, I will, of course, issue a refund.
 I would like to try a few things that have successfully located packages in the past.
 I will call your post office and initiate a trace on the package.
 Sometimes the package is simply there, awaiting pickup.
-I will ask to speak with your post master who will check with your carrier.+
+I will ask you to speak with your postmaster, who will check with your carrier.+

-> +If these measures don’t work I will file a case with the postal inspector’s office.
-Many carriers now have scanners that are equipped with GPS tracking and the postal inspectors can find out exactly where the package was delivered.
-If your package was delivered to the wrong address they may be able to retrieve it and get it to you.+
+> +If these measures don’t work, I will file a case with the postal inspector’s office.
+Many carriers now have scanners equipped with GPS tracking, and postal inspectors can find exactly where the package was delivered.
+If your package was delivered to the wrong address, they might be able to retrieve it and get it to you.+

-> +I will let you know what I find out and, please, let me know if you are able to find it yourself.
-If we can’t find it within a few days, I will refund and let you know what the postal inspectors find out.
+> +I will let you know what I find out, and please let me know if you can find it yourself.
+If we can’t find it within a few days, I will refund you and let you know what the postal inspectors find out.
 Be well.+